Attunewise/GPT/README.md

 3.  **Choose Database Mode:** You'll be prompted to select a mode for your Firestore Database.
 You can choose between “Production mode” and “Test mode”.
 Choose Production.

 4.  **Select a Location:** Choose a location for your Firestore Database.
-This determines where your data is stored and can affect latency for your users, so pick a location that is close to your you as possible.
+This determines where your data is stored and can affect latency for your users, so pick a location that is close to you as possible.
 If undecided, choose us-central.

 5.  **Finalize:** Click on “Done” to finalize the creation of your Firestore database.
 It might take a few moments for the database to be fully set up.